mvormisto/react-randomcolor/README.md

 Page, where the background color changes to a random color every time you click it.
 It also counts how many times the background has changed.

 ## Motivation
-Decided to just try lots of
+Decided to just try lots of new things, and while at it learn a little bit of this and that.

 ## Todo
 * The counter only changes when it is clicked.
 It does not count every click.
 I need to change it so the onClick-event activates no matter where I click.